sbmpost/AutoRaise/README.md

     AutoRaise.app

 AutoRaise can be used directly from the command line in which case it accepts command line parameters.
-AutoRaise.app can be used without a terminal window and relies on the presence of two configuration files.
+AutoRaise.app can be used without a terminal window and therefore relies on the presence of two configuration files.
 Another difference is that AutoRaise.app runs on the background and can only be stopped via "Activity Monitor" or the AppleScript provided at the bottom of this README.

 Command line usage: